redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ### All the CRUD

-Just for completeness, here's what should be the totality of your `person-router.js` file:
+Do a quick check with what you've written so far.
+Here's what should be the totality of your `person-router.js` file:

 ```javascript
 import { Router } from 'express'